 My work is inspired by the natural world and its endless possibilities for fascinating color relationships.
-When it comes to details of representational work I’m practical, systematic, and logical.
-I like there to be spatial balance and organization, even in an abstract environment.
-I painted a lot of wildlife portraits and landscapes in junior high and high school.
-Arizona Highways was my favorite resource for inspiration back then.
-I was drawn to the vibrant contrasting colors, and awe-inspiring landscapes.
+I painted wildlife portraits and landscapes in junior high and high school from Arizona Highways, capturing the vibrant contrasting colors of awe-inspiring landscapes.
+When it comes to detailing representational work, I’m practical, systematic, and logical.
+I seek spatial balance and organization, even in an abstract environment.

 My collection of oil, acrylic, and watercolor paintings are composed from several different stylistic approaches.
-Some of the works have come purely from my imagination, while others are a combination of studying my environment, in-depth research, painting on location "plein air", or working in several different collage techniques.
+My abstract works have come purely from imagination, self discovery, and actively exploring new possibilities in color formed space.
+Paintings with representational subjects and elements are produced through environmental study, in-depth research, painting on location "plein air", or working in several different collage techniques.

-My Layered Landscapes series of paintings explores the possibilities of what can function as sky, foreground, and background.
-Inviting the viewer to expand their interpretation of the horizon line, breaking through the known boundaries.
-For instance, White Horse demonstrates this theory by using a large scale image of a madrone as it's background.
-Based on where the elements are positioned onto the madrone surface, we make sense of a space that has no horizon line or visible sky.
+My Layered Landscapes painting series uses collage to explore the possibilities of what can function as sky, foreground, and background, therefore inviting the viewer to expand their interpretation of the horizon line and break through the known boundaries.
+White Horse demonstrates this theory, expanding a large scale image from a photograph of a madrone branch to fill the entire picture plane.
+Then specific elements from other photographs are selected, re-scaled, and carefully positioned on the madrone surface.
+The result is a re-invention of space that cues its own sensory experience for the viewer.

-I’m currently Painting the Cosmos in a series of original acrylic works inspired by my research, abstract reflections, and fascinations observing planets, nebulas, black holes, galaxies, and molecular clouds.
+I’m currently Painting the Cosmos in a series of original acrylic works inspired by my research, abstract reflections, and a fascination for observing planets, nebulas, black holes, galaxies, and molecular clouds.
 Painting the Cosmos examines the mysteries of color, movement, light, and creation in the darkness and vastness of space.

 I use high quality pigments from Golden Heavy Body Artist Acrylics, and M. Graham Artists' Oil, Watercolor, and Guache.
 I select my medium for a particular painting based on its unique sensitivities to the desired surface finish and texture I wish to achieve.